 Rainy Day Duck Craft

 This cute rainy day duck is all ready for the rain!
-This is the perfect project for a day inside with your kids and doesn't require any complicated materials.Continue to 4 of 10 below.
+Preschoolers will love this bright, colorful project––and you'll love it because it doesn't require any complicated techniques or expensive supplies.Continue to 4 of 10 below.

 04 of 10

 Aren't these Muppet rocks the cutest?
 They are really easy to replicate and make with your kiddos.
 Once it stops raining, go for a walk and hide them around your backyard or neighborhood.Continue to 5 of 10 below.

 05 of 10

 Paper Roll Animals